-Wild Ones: Native Plants, Natural Landscapes promotes environmentally sound landscaping practices to preserve biodiversity through the preservation, restoration and establishment of native plant communities.
-Wild Ones is a not-for-profit environmental education and advocacy organization.
-Our local chapter, Greater Cincinnati Wild Ones, has supported this mission since 1999 in the Greater Cincinnati area.
-For more information about the chapter, please email Chris McCullough, President, or visit any of our monthly programs, field trips or yard tours.
+In Cincinnati, we have supported this mission for over 18 years.
+For more information about the chapter visit any of our monthly programs, field trips or yard tours.
 They are free, informative, and open to anyone with an interest in learning more about native plants in natural landscapes.

 - How you can make a difference at the “plant roots” level

-- About diverse native plant communities and relationships to all systems
+- About important native plant communities and relationships to all systems

 - How to provide valuable habitat for wildlife

-- How to identify and combat invasive species using safe gardening practices
+- How to combat invasive species using safe gardening practices

 - Identification and propagation of native plants in your area